 Disable TLS 1.0 and TLS 1.1 for IE/EdgeHTML using Intune

 This blog post is for legacy version of Internet Explorer and Microsoft Edge which was based on MSEdgeHTML.
 It’s recommended to use the latest Microsoft Edge browser which is based on Chromium like Google Chrome.
-First Microsoft Edge chromium based browser was released on January 15, 2020.

 If you are using Microsoft Edge browser version 84 or later, TLS 1.0 and TLS 1.1 protocols are already disabled by default.